amir1376/kotlin-validator/README.md

 }
 ```

-otherwise, if you are not interested on default translation approach
+otherwise, if you are not interested on default translation approach,
-you can create your own translation by implementing `ValidatedTranslationAdapter`
+then you can create your own translation by implementing `ValidatedTranslationAdapter`

 ## Android support
-at the moment we have separated android module
+at the moment ,we have separated android module
-that contains an Android translation adapter
+that contains an Android translation adapter,
 it has some useful extensions to provide translation
 from string resources
 ```kotlin